Feeling Confused About Essential Oil Companies?

 Over the past few years as people have asked me what I thought of Young Living vs. doTerra, I would usually just tell them how much I love Young Living!
 Here are a few reasons why I love Young Living:

-- I’ve been with Young Living since 2005 when Young Living’s NingXia Red gave me 95% of my health back within one week after being partially-disabled with Chronic Fatigue Syndrome for the previous six years.
+- I’ve been with Young Living since 2005 when Young Living’s NingXia Red helped me [BLEEP] within one week after being partially-disabled with Chronic Fatigue Syndrome for the previous six years.

 - I absolutely LOVE their skin care line and essential oils for skin care!!